 Where might you work?

 Students chosen for this capstone experience have been assigned to cover the Washington Legislature for outlets of all kinds.
-After mandatory training with UW faculty and other news, government and communications professionals, students work directly with an editor or communications director and are supported by Program Director John Tomasic.
+After mandatory training with UW faculty and other news, government and communications professionals, students work directly with an editor or communications director and are supported by the program director.
 In the recent past, interns have been placed at The Seattle Times, Crosscut, Northwest News Network, The News Tribune and The (UW) Daily.
 A premier UW Olympia partner is the Washington Newspaper Publishers Association (WNPA).
 Interns for the WNPA report for a network of 110 community news outlets around the state.
 We are working to expand this list to communication teams within state government agencies and nonprofit organizations.

 Students leave the program with a portfolio of published work and professional experience, a deeper understanding of government agencies and processes, and a network of professional contacts inside and outside the journalism-communications industry.

 Applicants must commit to working full time winter quarter and living in Olympia.
 The program stipend typically has worked out to about $300 per week for 10 weeks.

 Equipment and credits

 Students will enjoy access to department laptops, cameras, and recorders during their internships paid for by the student technology fee.
 Students can earn 12 credits for this State Government Communication class.

 To apply, please email all materials listed below in a single PDF to John Tomasic, email@example.com.

 - A 1-2 page letter of application that outlines career goals, journalism training and any other relevant public-interest communication experience.

 - Links to four published clips.
-May be for any regularly publishing news outlet.
 Send only clips fully reported and written by the applicant.
 Co-bylined stories will be considered, but are less desirable for the evaluation process.